 Virtualbox is a virtualization tool.
-Virtualbox supports different operating system families and operating systems like Windows, Windows Server, Linux, Kali, Mint, Ubuntu, Debian, Fedora, Solaris, OS X etc. Virtualbox is free and opensource project.
-It can be get without any fee or payment.
-But Oracle mainly supports development of the Virtualbox.
+Virtualbox supports different operating system families and operating systems like Windows, Windows Server, Linux, Kali, Mint, Ubuntu, Debian, Fedora, Solaris, OS X, etc. Virtualbox is a free and opensource project.
+It can get without any fee or payment.
+But Oracle mainly supports the development of the Virtualbox.

 Virtualbox provides a lot of features of popular virtualization technology Vmware.
 It supports 3D graphics which is very useful for GUI based virtualization.
 Virtualbox also used headless which means without opening GUI.
 Virtualbox is mainly used by desktop users.
-It generally not well suites to the enterprise environments.
+It generally not well suited to enterprise environments.
 Because there are some performance bottle if multiple virtual machines are running on the same system.
-Also enterprise environments needs more scale-able, API supported virtualization technologies like Vmware, Linux KVM, Hyper-V.
+Also, enterprise environments need more scale-able, API supported virtualization technologies like Vmware, Linux KVM, Hyper-V.

-The following page provides Virtualbox installation application download.
+The following page provides the Virtualbox installation application download.
 Select according to your system and version below.

-Alternatively download can be done with command line interface with the
+Alternatively, download can be done with a command-line interface with the

 wget like below.
-Keep in mind the link can be change after some time.
+Keep in mind the link can be changed after some time.

 Our host system is

 Ubuntu 16.10 .
-Our system information can be get with the following command.
+Our system information can get with the following command.

 $ cat /etc/lsb-release